Trollstigen & the Romsdal Alps

 From the platforms, we enjoy a spectacular panorama over the winding road we just ascended, the jagged mountain peaks such as the Trolltindane and the picturesque waterfalls that plunge down the steep mountainsides.
 The most striking is Stigfossen, which drops 180 metres in a dramatic cascade right beside the road.

-Leaving Trollstigen, we descend toward the fjord through more dramatic terrain, stopping at Gudbrandsjuvet, a narrow, deep gorge carved out by the rushing Valldøla River.
+After Trollstigen, we descend toward the fjord through more dramatic terrain, stopping at Gudbrandsjuvet, a narrow and spectacular gorge carved by the rushing Valldøla River.
 Over time, the river has sculpted swirling pools, deep chasms and potholes through the rock.